Purihasa: Language

+Religion

 Infrastructure

 According to the District Census Handbook 2011, Purbi Singhbhum, Purihasa covered an area of 2.23 km2.
 It has an annual rainfall of 1,030.2 mm.
 Among the civic amenities, it had 4 km of roads with open drains, the protected water supply involved tap water from treated sources, tube well/ bore well, overhead tank.
 It had 1,339 domestic electric connections, 4 road lighting points.
 Among the medical facilities, it had 2 hospitals, 1 dispensary, 1 health centre, 1 family welfare centre, 1 maternity and child welfare centre, 2 maternity homes, 1 nursing home, 1 veterinary hospital, 3 medicine shops.
 Among the educational facilities it had 4 primary schools, 2 middle schools, 2 secondary schools, 1 senior secondary school, 1 general degree college.
 It had 1 non-formal education centre (Sarva Shiksha Abhiyan).
 Among social, cultural and recreational facilities, it had 1 stadium.
 It had the branch offices of 1 nationalised bank, 1 cooperative bank.